PokeFitness/PokeFitness.github.io/README.md

 PokeFitness Currently in beta

 Todo:
-Celebration animation when step goal reached.
+Celebration animation when step goal reached,
-More and better pokemon
+More and better pokemon,
-pokedex
+pokedex,and more